AngryProgrammerInside/NC-API-Documentation/README.md

 | DefaultCustomerID | 50 |
 | Error |  |

-The session is now stored in the global **$\_NCSession** variable, and will automatically be used for other PS-NCentral commands.
+The session is now stored in the global **$\_NCSession** variable, and will automatically be used as default for following PS-NCentral commands.

 ### Multiple PS-NCentral server connections